CodePapi/ninabarc_fe_assingnment/README.md

 - TailwindCSS was used to style the application
 - Loader was added to the application
 - Data for favorites is persisted using redux-persist
+- Some Images where missing from the API so, I replaced a placeholder "no-image" pics

 ## No deep consideration was given to the following: